luka6000/TagTuner/README.md

 Here is an exploded view of the TagTuner 3D model with a round tag card \
 <img width="938" alt="image" src="https://github.com/user-attachments/assets/e78398b6-1221-4449-a99d-038a4879a5e4" />

-TagTuner is a device aproved by [Made for ESPHome](https://devices.esphome.io/made-for-esphome) program.
+TagTuner is a device approved by the [Made for ESPHome](https://devices.esphome.io/made-for-esphome) program.

 ## Getting started
 To start using TagTuner, you’ll need the following: